rnitta/svgsanitizer/README.md

 ## Bugs

-There are much known bugs.
+There are many known bugs.

 - Panic will occur if invalid SVG (or any files other than SVG) paths are specified.
-- Convert `<style>` elements improperly in particular case.